jesster413/agusmakmun.github.io/_posts/2018-07-17-Review-of-GA.md

 I would caveat that while the post-lecture reviews are *technically* optional, they really aren't in practice.
 This is time that the local instructor uses to go over questions related to the lecture material or work with students individually to answer questions related to labs or projects.
 Trust me, you won't want to skip out on this.
 In New York, there wasn't a "Community Meetup" that I can recall.
 We basically just ended lecture around 4 PM, took a ten minute break, and then had our afternoon lab/review time right up until the end of the day at 6 PM when our local instructor congratulated us for surviving another day.

+While I'm sure the material changes slightly with each cohort, this is a summary of the topics we covered each week:

 Week 1: Intro to Python